eachristgr/Computer-Architecture/Lab03/README.md

 In order to study the affect of the system features in its power, gem5 results from Lab02 - step02 were used.

 After selecting the appropriate files from Lab02 - step02, **Scripts/GEM5ToMcPAT.py** file was used in order to create the necessary XML files.
-More specifically **step02/create_xmls_bash_cmd.sh** was used and the XML files were save in the **xml_files** folder.
+More specifically **step02/create_xmls_bash_cmd.sh** was used and the XML files were save in the **step02/xml_files** folder.

 Then **step02/create_mcpat_results_bash_cmds.sh** was used, in order to run McPAT tool for every XLM file.
-The results were saved in the **mcpat_results** folder.
+The results were saved in the **step02/mcpat_results** folder.
 From these Peak Power was used in order to create the following plots :

 <img src="https://github.com/eachristgr/Computer-Architecture/blob/main/Lab03/step02/2_1_plots/Peak%20Power%20vs%20Cache%20Line%20Size.png?raw=true" />